Assistant Professor and Nina Bell Suggs Professor

 Allison Abra joined the faculty at the University of Southern Mississippi in 2012.
 Originally from Winnipeg, Canada, Dr. Abra received a BA from the University of Manitoba and an MA from Queen’s University, before venturing south of the border to complete a PhD at the University of Michigan.
 A specialist in modern British history, she offers courses on a range of topics in British, European, and world history.
 She is also affiliate faculty in the Women’s and Gender Studies Program, and a fellow in the Dale Center for the Study of War & Society.

 Dr. Abra’s research interests include the history of popular culture, women’s and gender history, and the history of war and society.
 Her forthcoming book, Dancing in the English Style: Consumption, Americanisation, and National Identity in Britain, 1918-50, looks at the experience and representation of popular dance in early twentieth-century Britain.
-Entitled Dancing in the English Style will be published by Manchester University Press in 2017, as part of its series “Studies in Popular Culture.”
+Dancing in the English Style will be published by Manchester University Press in 2017, as part of its series “Studies in Popular Culture.”
 She has also begun preliminary research for a second project on the relationship between leisure and citizenship in wartime Britain.